blackcodedmidi/blackcodedmidi.github.io/index.md

   <source src="videos/formula-dance.webm" type="video/webm">
 </video>

-In this preliminary stage we also realized that some animation MIDI patterns, when observed as a whole, show up as beautiful sound waves.
+In this preliminary stage we also realized that some procedurally generated MIDI patterns, when observed as a whole, show up as beautiful sound waves.
 We might want to use those for further visual pieces.